 - A transaction output cannot be double-spent.

 We use ‘full’ nodes to validate transactions and blocks in the chain.
-Additionally, most full nodes also support the network by accepting transactions and blocks from other full nodes.
-They validate transactions as well as blocks, then they relay them to further to other full nodes.
+Additionally, most also support the network by accepting transactions and blocks from other full nodes.
+They validate transactions as well as blocks, then they relay them to further to other participants in the network.

 Full nodes are the backbone of the network and vital to the security of the ecosystem as they contain the whole ledger.

 A full node ensures that we are following all bitcoin rules, as opposed to lightweight alternatives which simply follows the majority of mining power.

 A full node means you’ll be secure as you’ll have the whole blockchain.
 Additionally you’re able to check and validate everything yourself.
 With any wallet or service provider you use, you’ll be placing a certain degree of trust in them.
 So it’s important to validate the information they present you with and make sure that you are working with a trustworthy party on the other side of the transaction.